MrAbbos/rsschool-cv/cv.md

 Telegram: @mirabbos
 LinkedIn: mirabbos botirjonov
 Briefly About Myself:
 Eager and highly motivated to learn and practice new technologies and 3rd-year computer science student from Tashkent, Uzbekistan.
-Passionate about back-end engineering, application development and currently a back-end developer at software development company, Nobalab Tech
+Passionate about back-end engineering, application development and currently a back-end developer at software development company, Novalab Tech

 Skills and Proficiency:
 HTML5, CSS3, Bootsrtap, Tailwind